This article was updated on August 16, 2018.

 Upwork, specifically, offers an enterprise solution that organizations with large contingent workforces can utilize.
 Organizations can host a private cloud-based talent platform that integrates externally with freelancers who are identified through advanced algorithms.
 Even utilizing such platforms, however, can lead to freelancers being categorized as employees so organizations need to work closely with their HR departments.
 Filters for skills, experience, ratings and work history are activated, delivering a personalized acquisition plan and a talent pipeline for the future.

-The installation of artificial intelligence software can help your organization remove biases, analyze data and make logical decisions at a volume that usurps human capacity and significantly increases workplace productivity.
+Utilizing artificial intelligence and HR together can help your organization remove biases, analyze data and make logical decisions at a volume that usurps human capacity and significantly increases workplace productivity.
 But it will still fall to HR leadership to ascertain what questions are to be asked, what problems are critical to the business and how to connect the workforce, both digital and human.